 School Fund: The Kendrick School Fund is a registered charity (number 1040970) and is maintained by an annual voluntary contribution from the parents of all students.
 Its purpose is to provide an additional source of funding for the provision of facilities and educational resources for the benefit of all students.
-This may include: subsidies to theatres and other educational visits; all of the expenses of the school minibus, music performances and choir

-Commented [IS1]: see complete list of items in the curriculum pack events, Maths and Engineering events, competition entries and counselling provision for students.
+This may include: subsidies to theatres and other educational visits; all of the expenses of the school minibus, music performances and choir events, Maths and Engineering events, competition entries and counselling provision for students.
 Recently, School Fund monies have helped towards the financing of larger premises projects across the school, including the renovation of the Cedars Building (Music & Drama teaching block), school signage, redecoration/renovation of classrooms, new furniture for the sixth form common rooms and many other student related facilities.